-I take the approach of a teacher training a student.
-I guess thats because I spent so many years in martial arts and other physical disciplines where I often took the role as a coach or a trainer.
-This is to assist you to learn about yourself, your strengths and weaknesses, so we can ultimately build the foundation from which you can excel to a better more integrated you.
+After spending many years in martial arts and other physical disciplines like American football I often took the role as a Sensei, coach or a trainer.
+I will help assist you to learning about yourself, your strengths and your weaknesses, so we can ultimately build the foundation from which you can excel to a better more integrated you.

-Facing the real truth of where you are, can mean a step back in ones thinking.
+Facing the real truth of where you really are, can mean takinga step back in ones thinking.
 Its pointless you doing bench presses when you cant even do pressups and have not real physical control over your body and a distinct lack of mindful connection to your muscles.

 One has to earn the right for instance to train with heavy weights, but do we even really need to? do we need to be subscribing to the go hard or go home mentality?
 If you ask me the answers is maybe, sometimes but most of the time simple training building on success is so much better.
 After all Its not a race, not a 12 week body fat reducing transformation for a wedding or a holiday or just to feel good about yourself, these are just ego builders that soon get lost and forgotten by the wayside on life's long road.

-We will be building a body and mind for life, its the longest battle you'll ever fight and you better prepare yourself because it has so many ways of knocking you down.
+We will be building a body and mind for life, its the best most fulfilling battle you'll ever fight and you better prepare yourself because it has so many ways of knocking you down.

 You certainly don't need to do the insane body building, crossfit, or heaven forbid the boot camp style routines that honestly just damage your joints, tighten up the muscles, and screw with your nervous system.

 The human body can adapt with much simpler regular exercise, heres a comparison.